What reports do you look at in Google Search Console?

 - Search Appearance

-What reports can I build with Search Analytics in Google Search Console?
+What reports can I build with Search Performance in Google Search Console?

-The 28-day summary is an excellent way to get a quick overview of your content performance over the past month.
+The 16-month data is an excellent way to get a quick overview of your website and content performance in the SERPs.
 If you’re building spreadsheets, download this Google Chrome extension.
 Trust me; it’s a major time-saver.

-Here is an example of a monthly spreadsheet I’m able to build:
+Here’s an example of a spreadsheet I’m able to build:

 You can use this data to identify: